bwlewis/irlba/README.md

 ## What's new in Version 2.2.0?

-We include stronger convergence criteria and a new argument `svtol` associated for that.
+We include stronger convergence criteria and a new argument `svtol` for that.
 The new approach helps guarantee more accurate solutions for some difficult problems.
 The tradeoff is that the default behavior is a little slower than before because at least two Lanczos iterations are always run.
 The